Elizaveta239/MMTk-gc/README.md

 MMTk-gc
 =======

-This code was written with MMTk Tutorial.
+This code was written with MMTk Tutorial(http://jikesrvm.org/MMTk+Tutorial).
 This tutorial will build up a sophisticated garbage collector from scratch.
 MMTk was build with two collectors:

 1. Mark-Sweep Collector,
 2. Hybrid Copying/Mark-Sweep Collector.